Stratosphere-Studios/777-300ER/README.md

 **Q: Why does the CDU say "KEY/FUNCTION INOP" which I try to do stuff on it?**

 A: That notification means that key doesn't do anything.
 If it's supposed to, then we just haven't written the code for that functionality yet.

-**Q: When is the release date?**

-A: We have no release date at this time, however, you can still download the aircraft whenever you'd like.
-Remember that it is currently incomplete.

-If you want to help out and you have some dev skills, feel free to fork, modify, and make a pull request!

 **Q: Where can I download liveries?**